Our Boutique is currently open Wednesday thru Saturday from 10am-4pm.

 We will accept “newer” televisions or electronics that are less than five years old.
 We appreciate paper or hardback books but not textbooks, science books or magazines.

-Items we will NOT accept: used mattresses or bed pillows, left overs from yard or garage sales, or soiled, torn or stained garmets.
+Items we will NOT accept: used mattresses or bed pillows, left overs from yard or garage sales, or soiled, torn or stained garments.

-Donations are accepted at our receiving building on the southeast corner of the Boutique parking lot DURING REGULAR BUSINESS HOURS.
+Donations are accepted at our receiving building on the southeast corner of the Boutique parking lot on Fridays only – from 10am until 1pm.

 If you have a furniture donation or a question about what we accept, please call during business hours at 386-427-1115.